 The boy reached into his sack and pulled out a loaf of bread.

 Adele’s eyes bulged open.
 “Where did you get that?”

 A mischievous grin spread across his face.
-“I stole it from the monastery’s bakery, when the baker wasn’t there of course.”
+“I stole it from the monastery’s kitchen, when the baker wasn’t there of course.”

 Adele gasped.
 They had stopped at two monasteries on their journey and had relied on the monks’ good will.
 Unfortunately the monks had not enough food to feed all of the pilgrims, so many pilgrims went more than one day’s travel hungry, including Adele.
 As much as she wanted to at time, she didn’t bring herself to stealing food from the monks, or from the villagers whose towns they passed through.
-She was still hurting from the quarrel she had with Father Marc, so the last thing Adele wanted was to bear the additional burden of guilt.
+She was still hurting from the quarrel she had with Father Marc before they left home, so the last thing Adele wanted was to bear the additional burden of guilt.